Umar Gul: Early years

 Gul was first called up for the team in April 2003, playing four one-day matches at the Cherry Blossom Sharjah Cup against Zimbabwe, Kenya and Sri Lanka, where he took four wickets, and he was in and out of the one-day team after that tournament.
-However, he played the whole of the 2003 home series against Bangladesh, making his Test debut and taking 15 wickets in the three Tests, and took the second-most wickets of any Pakistani bowler in the series, behind Shabbir Ahmed with 17.
-However, Shoaib Akhtar, who took 13 in third place, only played two of the Tests.
+However, he played the whole of the 2003 home series against Bangladesh.
+Making his Test debut, he took 15 wickets in the three Tests, the second-most wickets of any Pakistani bowler in the series, behind Shabbir Ahmed's 17.
+However, Shoaib Akhtar, who took 13 wickets only played two of the Tests in that series.

 Gul was retained for the ODIs against Bangladesh, taking a List A best five for 17 in nine overs in the third match, and ended with 11 wickets in the 5–0 series win.
 However, he could still not command a regular spot, playing three of Pakistan's nine next ODIs before finally getting dropped after one for 36 against New Zealand.